nieve-consulting/genai-learning-sprint/README.md

 >     - Sign Up (top bar)
 >       Log into huggingface and get an access token:
 >         - Login -> Settings (left panel) -> Access Tokens (left pane) -> New token (center pane)
 >
+>     * **Important:** choose `Read` when creating the access token, under `Token type`.
+Make sure to copy the token before leaving the page, as it's only shown once.
+>     * **Important:** you have to add this token as a Google Colab secret in order to securely read from it when working on any of the notebooks of this repo.
+To do so, in the left sidebar of Google Colab, click on the key-shaped icon, then `Add new secret`, and finally set the secret key as `HF_TOKEN`, and the secret value to the Hugging Face access token you have just created.
+Then, enable the toggle `Notebook access`.
+From now on, you can enable this secret to securely authenticate from any other Google Colab instance.
+>
 >     </details>
 >